Wigberto Tañada: Political life

+In the 1980s, Tañada was a member of the Movement of Attorneys for Brotherhood, Integrity, and Nationalism Inc. (MABINI).
+In May 1985, Tañada became a member of the newly established Bagong Alyansang Makabayan (Bayan), where he was given the position of vice president for Southern Luzon while his father Lorenzo served as national chairman.

-On March 7, 1986, Tañada was appointed Commissioner of the Bureau of Customs.
+On March 7, 1986, after the People Power Revolution ousted the Marcos family from power, Tañada was appointed Commissioner of the Bureau of Customs by President Corazon Aquino, replacing Brigadier General Ramon Farolan.
 He ran for senator under the banner of LABAN (Coalition of the Liberal Party, PDP-Laban, NUCD, Bansang Nagkakaisa sa Diwa at Layunin (BANDILA), etc.) and won.
 In the same year, he became a member of Judicial Bar Council.
 In 1991, he led the "Magnificent 12", the group of the senators who support the rejection of a new lease for the Subic Bay Naval Base.
 The next year in 1992, he ran again for senator under the banner of Liberal Party–PDP–Laban alliance, and he was elected for a three-year term, the last remaining Liberal candidate that won in this election.
 In 1993, he became the president of the Liberal Party.
 After his tenure as a senator on 1995, he was elected as a member of the Philippine House of Representatives representing the Quezon's 4th District.
 He was re-elected on 1998.
 In 2001, he ran again for senator under the banner of Liberal Party (People Power Coalition) but did not win.

 Recipient of the 1999 TOFIL Award for government and public service.